-Hostages in Philippines siege forced to fight, loot, become sex slaves: army
+Hostages in Philippine town forced to fight, loot, become sex slaves: army

-"So they are being forced to be sex slaves, forced to destroy the dignity of these women," military spokesman Jo-Ar Herrera told a news conference.

-"So this is what is happening inside, this is very evident ... these are evil personalities."
+"This is what is happening inside, this is very evident," military spokesman Jo-Ar Herrera told a news conference.

-Their accounts, which could not be immediately verified, are the latest harrowing stories to come out of a conflict zone that the military has been unable to penetrate for five weeks, as well-armed and organized rebels fight off soldiers with sniper rifles and rocket-propelled grenades.
+Their accounts, which could not be immediately verified, are the latest harrowing accounts to come out of a conflict zone that the military has been unable to clear for five weeks, as well-armed and organized rebels fight off soldiers with sniper rifles and rocket-propelled grenades.

 Some escapees say bodies of residents have been left in the streets, some for weeks, and civilians are distressed by government air strikes and artillery bombardments that have reduced parts of Marawi to rubble.